 It all comes down to something called antigens.
 Vaccines contain ingredients called antigens, which tell the body’s immune system to create those antibodies.
-Every day, a healthy child’s immune system successfully fights off millions of antigens—the parts of germs that cause the body’s immune system to go to work.
+Every day, a healthy child’s immune system successfully fights off thousands of antigens—the parts of germs that cause the body’s immune system to go to work.

 The antigens in vaccines come from the germs themselves, but the germs are weakened or killed so they cannot cause serious illness.
 Vaccines contain only a tiny fraction of the antigens that babies encounter every day in their environment, even if they receive several vaccines on one day.